kncept/junit-dataprovider/README.md

 This plugin uses the DynamicTest functionlaity of Junit5 to replicate the old JUnit4 @Parameterized or TestNG DataProvider style of tests.

-Simply ensure that the distribution jar is on the test classpath, then use it as in the example
+Simply ensure that the distribution jar is on the test classpath, then use it as in the example.

+This plugin uses the same license as (most of) JUnit5.

 Enjoy.